France, Germany taking charge of EU-Iran trade move but oil sales in doubt

 Asked whether the mechanism would be able to handle oil sales after all, EU Energy and Climate commissioner Miguel Arias Canete said only that work was continuing.

 “We are developing a very sophisticated special purpose vehicle.
-It is not easy,” Canete said in an interview with Reuters on Tuesday.
+It is not easy,” Arias Canete said in an interview with Reuters on Tuesday.

 The SPV’s legal and technical aspects, such as ownership structure, jurisdiction and what banking infrastructure to use if any, were still being finalised, diplomats said.

 A person informed of the discussions also said the European Commission was sounding out Washington on the SPV.
-U.S. officials have repeatedly warned that European banks and firms who engage in the mechanism would be at risk.
+U.S. officials have repeatedly warned that European banks and firms who engage in the mechanism would be at risk. [nL8N1XQ524]

 Continued oil sales to mega-energy consumers India and China could be enough for now to satisfy Iran, easing the need for the SPV to immediately cover crude trade, the French diplomat said.